SgtSwagrid/Boards/README.md

 #### Project Structure

-Boards is composed of 4 subprojects, which you will find in the top-level directories of the same names:
+Boards is composed of 6 subprojects, which you will find in the top-level directories of the same names:
+* `dsl` contains the implementation of the _BoardLang_ DSL.
+* `games` contains the rule specifications for the games themselves, written using `BoardLang`.
+* `bots` contains general and game-specific strategies for playing these games.
 * `server` code which is compiled to JVM bytecode for use on a web server.
 Handles user requests, authentication and persistence.
 * `client` code which is transpiled to JS and served to the user's web browser.
 Handles rendering and user input.
 * `common` code which is shared by both the `server` and `client`, and compiled into both projects.
 Primarily contains data formats for communication therebetween.
-* `games` contains both the implementation of _BoardLang_ as well as the games written therein.

 #### Requirements